legendarycode3/decentralized-stablecoin/README.md

 For convenience, users can deposit collateral and mint DSC atomically using the `depositCollateralAndMintDsc()` function.
 This combines both operations into a single transaction, reducing user interaction and gas overhead.

 ### Burn DSC
+Users may burn DSC at any time to reduce

 ## Testing